bkudaimi/Project-Portfolio/README.md

 # About

-My name is Bilal Kudaimi and I am a data scientist who is passionate about helping humanity through data science/coding projects.
-Whether it be machine learning algorithms, applications, or just exploratory data analysis, I want to leave a positive impact on the world!
+My name is Bilal Kudaimi and I am a data scientist who is passionate about helping humanity through coding projects.
+Whether it be machine learning algorithms, desktop applications, or just exploratory data analysis, I want to leave a positive impact on the world!

 # Projects